bcmichael/RNMR-Docs/docs/command/full_command.md

 corresponding values read from the disk record.
 Most RNMR commands require that data stored in an archive file be read into a buffer before further processing may be performed.

-The first parameter, rec specifies the number of a blocked archive record containing the data to be exported.
+The first parameter, rec specifies the number of a archive record containing the data to be exported.
 If this parameter is omitted, RNMR will prompt for a source record number with the current read record (as displayed and set by `PTRA`) as the default.
 Unlike most other RNMR commands, pressing <RETURN\> at the REC prompt to accept the current read record does cause RNMR to refresh the buffer. `GA` cannot be used to read scratch records which must be accessed with